 What is celiac disease?

-Celiac disease is a disorder that causes problems in your small intestine when you eat gluten, a protein found in wheat, rye and barley.
-Gluten is poison to people with celiac disease.
+Celiac disease is a disorder that causes problems in your small intestine when you eat gluten, a protein found in wheat, rye, and barley.
+Gluten is poison to people who have celiac disease.

 What does gluten do to people who have celiac disease?